azoth-lang/azoth.language.design/classes-and-structs.md

 confusing.
 Instead, `inherits` was chosen.
 It properly conveys that fields and members are being inherited.
 It also aligns the syntax weight with the fact that true inheritance should be used less frequently that implementing traits.

+## Unique Most Derived Binding

+It was decided that all types should have a unique most derived binding for all members both instance and associated.
+The reason for this is that it simplifies the language and makes the rule straightforward for developers.
+Java already enforces this rule for default implementations in interfaces.
+Eiffel likewise enforces this at every type.
+So it is a proof that the rule isn't too onerous.
+It would also be easier to relax the rule in the future rather than to add it back if it were absent.
+It also makes classes and traits consistent in a way that makes sense since all classes define an implicit trait.

+## Base Member Access

+Access to base members has been limited to the base class and direct traits for several reasons.
+First, it makes the language simpler and the mental model for developers more straightforward.
+One doesn't need to think about whether a base class class will invoke the implementation at the type or the override.
+Clearly, we are calling the implementation as it appears on the base type (or trait).
+Second, this allows base classes to override members to enforce invariants and not have a subclass skip over their override and break the invariant.
+There are two places this could be an issue.
+The first is when a base does an abstract override and the subclass would still like to be able to get to the implementation that is hidden.
+The base class can avoid a situation like this by making its override `required` instead of abstract.
+The second is when the implicit trait of a class overrides base implementations but is abstract since the class method is not marked `trait`.
+This could be an issue and may require some flexibility or work around in this case.